kristinaSumarok/smartHomeManager/README.md

 This means that if you stop the container and then run again the **data will not be persisted**.

-This will be fixed later by using volumes and mounting SQLite related data separately.
+This will be fixed later by using volumes and mounting SQLite related data separately ([Read more](https://forums.docker.com/t/accessing-a-db-inside-a-docker-container/116106/6)).